Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * An object can only be declared in a declaration scope;
 * An object type cannot be used as a supertype for other types;
-* An object cannot have a constructor;
+* An object cannot have an explicit primary or secondary constructor;
 * An object cannot have a companion object;
 * An object may not have inner classes;
 * An object cannot be parameterized, i.e., cannot have type parameters.

+> Note: an object is assumed to implicitly have a default parameterless primary constructor.

 > Note: this section is about declaration of _named_ objects.
 > Kotlin also has a concept of _anonymous_ objects, or object literals, which are similar to their named counterparts, but are expressions rather than declarations and, as such, are described in the [corresponding section][Object literals].